 Other than that set out in CPR 19.6 and discussed in previous answers, there are no other specific rules governing the procedure of representative actions.

 Practice Direction 19B sets out the procedure for applying for a GLO, the operation of the group register and how the GLO will be managed by the court.

 Individual claimants are required to issue their own respective claim forms and apply to join the group register.
 If a party applies to the court seeking approval for a GLO, a claimant must demonstrate that there are “common related issues of fact or law”.

 Where appropriate, the court may make a GLO of its own initiative.
 For example, in Dominic Lis Waniso Lungowe & ors v Vedanta Resources PLC & anor (2020) EWHC 749 (TCC), the court, of its own volition, made a GLO in circumstances where two claimant law firms commenced separate proceedings for two sets of claimants.
 Both proceedings shared common issues of fact and law and were therefore suitable for a GLO.
-Accordingly, Mr Justice Fraser held that the defendant should only have to deal with one, single set of proceedings and not two considerably sized ones.
+Accordingly, Mr Justice Fraser held that the defendant should only have to deal with one single set of proceedings and not two considerable-sized ones.

 GLOs benefit from active case management by the court.
 Upon the granting of a GLO, a case management conference will be fixed at which the court may give directions:

 The group register is usually maintained and kept at the court but the court may direct that solicitors for one of the parties take responsibility for it.

 GLOs are automatically allocated to the multi-track, which is the track suited to high-value, complex and multiparty litigation.
 A managing judge will be appointed to manage the GLO and hear the GLO issues.
 To support the judge with the administration of a GLO, a master or district judge may also be appointed to deal with procedural matters in accordance with directions given by the judge.
 A costs judge may also be appointed, particularly if the GLO is subject to costs budgeting.